Discipline & School Policies

 The overarching goal of the Early Childhood disciplinary system is to help the students focus on acting and choosing in an atmosphere of wise freedom.
 Boys who are involved in physical aggression may be sent home, including, but not limited to:

-• Excessive or continuous physical aggression
+- Excessive or continuous physical aggression which may include repeated incidents of biting

 NOTICE OF SUSPENSION